whirr1/NoahsARK/README.md

     * In the "Browser" or "Search" tabs, right-click any file and select "Add to Loot".
     * The file will be added to the "Loot" tab for easy access.
     * From the Loot tab, you can preview, remove, or export the list of looted files as a CSV.

 ---

+## Note

+The socks proxys are configured to my setup, if you want to change and configure your own, you must change the code.

+---